Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Results

 \subsection{Quantitive results}

 These tests were done on indoor scans from the ETH3D data-set \cite{ETH3D}.
-This data-set's sparse, yet unquantized depth allowed us to create a low resolution quantized depth input and test the model's performance using a reliable ground-truth.
-Although as in other super-resolution works, the input here is quantized, we compare the output to an unquantized depth map, differently from other works.
-This ground-truth depth map represents accurately the real world.
-For that scenario, we compared our method to other top-rated methods under a scaling factor of $\times8$, as shown in table \ref{fig:TableETH3D}.
-In the tested scenarios our model reaches superior results compared to all others.
+This data set's sparse, yet clean and unquantized depth allowed us to create a low-resolution quantized depth input and test the model's performance using reliable ground truth.
+The depth maps in this data set contain fine details and minimal levels of noise, making it as close as possible to the scanned scene.
+This allows us to compare our method's results to other top-rated super-resolution methods, under a scaling factor of $\times8$, as shown in table \ref{table:TableETH3D}.
+To compare our results to supervised methods under the scenario in which no reliable ground truth exists, we used pre-trained models that were trained on other data sets.
+In this tested scenario, our model reaches superior results compared to all others.
 We also show comparable results between our trained and zero-shot methods.
-The apparent reason for this the fact that they were trained on the common RGBD data-sets, that uses quantized ground truth.
-For that reason, they produce an output that resembles that ground truth, even though it differs from the real world.